boxingbeetle/softfab/src/softfab/docs/concepts/taskdefs/contents.md

 # Framework and Task Definitions

-This document describes what framework and task definitions are and how you can create them.
-It builds on the concepts explained in the [Execution Graph](../exegraph/) document.
+The execution of a single task is configured using framework and task definitions.

 ## Inheritance